All participants have to accredit themselves at the Accreditation Centre in order to be able to enter the European Parliament and the EYE Village.

 - No bags or backpacks bigger than 30 cm x 30 cm

-– No bottles, cans, canteens, flasks, or coolers (one refillable, plastic or aluminum bottle or CamelBack permitted per person)
+- No bottles, cans, canteens, flasks, or coolers (one refillable, plastic or aluminium bottle or CamelBack permitted per person)

 - No glass items of any kind